spatie/laravel-data/docs/advanced-usage/internal-structures.md

 ## DataProperty

-A data property represents a single property within a data object, you can call the following methods on it:
+A data property represents a single property within a data object.
+You can call the following methods on it:

 - `isLazy` check if the property can be lazy evaluated
 - `isNullable` check if the property can be null